syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 The delete command will also cascade-delete all traces of Jenkins from the Platform, including the deployed Jenkins on the Worker cluster.

-Verify that the Jenkins instance gets deleted:
+Verify that the Jenkins Resource gets deleted:

 ```bash
 kubectl --context $WORKER get pods